Winter survival skills are some of the most important to know so you know how to survive in the Winter time.

 There are different kinds of Winter survival shelters that we can make.
 They all have pros and cons.
 And they all require different skills and tools to make.
 So depending on what you have for supplies will determine which one makes sense for you to make.

-EDITORS NOTE: Also, you will need tools to make your shelter.
-Go to this post to see the essential tools.
+Also, you will need tools to make your shelter.
+There are only a few essential tools for building Winter shelters.

 You could bring a Winter survival tent, but tents tend to get bulky and be too heavy to haul around with you.